AndersDeath/diary2/000-current.md

 # 12 April - Freitag - Berlin - 568 Tag der Einwanderung - Warm Sunny

 The day was nice.
-I finished with some tasks for XU, and finished doing a bunch of improvements for
+I finished with some tasks for XU, and finished doing a bunch of improvements for my projects.